phylliswany/DS-Interview-Preparation/Statistical-Inference.md

 Videos: https://www.youtube.com/playlist?list=PLpl-gQkQivXiBmGyzLrUjzsblmQsLtkzJ

+## Introduction

+* Statistical inference is to infer facts about a population using noisy statistical data when uncertainty must be accounted for.

 ## Probability

 * For any two events the probability that at least one occurs is the sum of their probabilities minus their intersection: